 The case study described in this paper took place at a well-respected Thai technological university.
+Although ostensibly a democracy, the Thai political system exhibits characteristics associated with autocracy with the military and elites fostering an authoritarian civil which limits opportunities for participatory democracy (Sombatpoonsiri, 2020).
 Rated on Hofstede's (2011) six dimensions of culture, Thailand is notable for exhibiting very high power difference (Buriyameathagul, 2013).
 As a consequence, much decision making in Thailand is top-down, and this also applies in education where authorities generally exert strong control and often make policy decisions with little or no input from the public (Watson Todd & Darasawang, 2021).
 It is therefore rare for students and junior staff members at Thai universities to have a say in the university's policies and projects.